Both parties to a dispute have a right to appeal to a Tenancy Tribunal if either is unhappy with the outcome of a mediation or adjudication.

 The appeal will be assigned to three Tribunal Members appointed by the RTB, one of which will act as the Chairperson of the Tribunal.
 The Tribunal Members, who are members of the Dispute Resolution Committee, will hear the dispute and make a decision based on the evidence before it.

 Is legal representation needed?

 The RTB now replaces the Courts in a majority of cases in relation to landlord and tenant disputes.
 The RTB was set up to deal with disputes on an informal basis and is intended to minimise expense in the resolution of landlord and tenant disputes.
-Therefore legal representation, should not be necessary but parties are free to arrange for representation.
+Therefore, legal representation, should not be necessary but parties are free to arrange for representation, if they so wish.

 If a party intends to have legal representation at a Tribunal hearing before the RTB, notification of this should be given to the RTB within 7 days of the notification of the hearing date.
 Costs of legal or other professional representation before the RTB will only be awarded in exceptional circumstances and with the consent of the Board of the RTB.

 Can the Tribunal’s previous decisions be accessed in order to prepare cases?

 Access to the Tribunal’s previous decisions and Determination Orders are available here.
 Parties should bear in mind that each case will be decided on the facts of the particular dispute but earlier decisions may be useful as an aid to presenting their case.